 The acquisition cost of property, plant and equipment consists of the purchase price paid and other direct expenses and estimated subsequent expenditures that are required to keep the asset in a proper working order, or to replace its parts.
 In order to establish the depreciation rates of property, plant and equipment, the useful life of the essential parts of the asset item are assessed individually.

 Depreciation of fixed assets is calculated on the acquisition cost based on the straight-line method, in accordance with the estimated useful life of the asset item.
 Calculation of depreciation starts from the month when the asset is taken into use.
-Calculation of depreciation is suspended when the item is either classified as "non-current assets held for sale" or derecognised.
+Calculation of depreciation is suspended when the item is either sold or derecognised.